ayshajaved/Google-Solution-Challenge-2025/Readme.md

 ## 🤝 Join the Journey
 - **Star this repo** to stay updated as new steps drop.
-- **Share** with your GDSC crew on WhatsApp, LinkedIn, or X.
+- **Share** with your GDGoC crew on WhatsApp, LinkedIn, or X.
 - **Collaborate**: Let’s brainstorm and win together—drop your ideas in the issues tab!

-*"Code the future, solve the world—Google Solution Challenge 2025 awaits!"*
+*"Code the future, solve the world—Google Solution Challenge 2025 (GSC)awaits!"*
 Let’s do this! 💪

 ---

-*Last Updated: March 15, 2025*
+*Last Updated: March 18, 2025*